topumamun/yt_vid_downloader/README.md

 `152: func_regex = re.compile(r"function\([^)]?\)")`

+- if you're having problem opening the exe file or windows saying you to don't run. go to the more info option on the dialogue box and click run anyway

 **Videos will be downloaded in the same folder where  the exe file is located**

 ## To run the code on your computer